Garland names special counsel to lead Trump-related probes - KESQ

 “The extraordinary circumstances here demand it,” Garland said of the appointment.

+“The pace of the investigations will not pause or flag under my watch,” he vowed.

+A Trump spokesperson responded to the appointment by calling it “a totally expected political stunt by a feckless, politicized, weaponized Biden Department of Justice.”

-The special counsel’s probe will combine the investigation into “whether any person or entity unlawfully interfered with the transfer of power following the 2020 presidential election” and the investigation into the classified documents at Trump’s Mar-a-Lago estate in Palm Beach, Florida.
+As special counsel, Smith will inherit two ongoing probes that both touch Trump.
+One concerns potential interference in the transfer of power following the 2020 presidential election, when Trump allies scrambled for ways to overturn the results of the contest won by Biden, and the other is into the retention of classified documents at Trump’s Mar-a-Lago estate in Palm Beach, Florida.

-Garland said he would ensure the special counsel receives the resources to do the work “quickly and completely.”

-Representatives for Trump did not immediately return messages seeking comment, and Biden ignored questions shouted by reporters about the appointment.
+The Mar-a-Lago probe has escalated especially quickly, with prosecutors this month granting immunity to a close Trump ally to secure his testimony before a federal grand jury.
+Investigators in that case have interviewed a broad range of witnesses and, in court filings, have cited the presence of top-secret materials in Mar-a-Lago despite strict procedures governing the handling of classified information — as well as efforts to obstruct that probe.

+Though Smith will be empowered to prosecute federal crimes arising from his investigation, Garland still retains ultimate oversight of his work.
+Under federal regulations, should the attorney general reject any proposed investigative move by Smith, the department would then be required to notify members of Congress.

+Lanny Breuer, who led the department’s criminal division when Smith ran the public integrity section, called Smith “an exquisite lawyer and an exquisite prosecutor.”

+“He’s not political at all,” Breuer said.
+“He’s straight down the middle.”

-The decision to appoint a special counsel may still raise questions with members of Congress.
-Garland has spoken repeatedly of his singular focus on the facts, the evidence and the law in the Justice Department’s decision-making and of his determination to restore political independence to the agency following the tumultuous years of the Trump administration.
+The appointment of a special counsel is likely to raise questions with members of Congress eager for updates on the status of the investigations.
+And the decision to appoint someone from outside the department was notable given how Garland has repeatedly stressed his determination to restore political independence to the agency following the tumultuous years of the Trump administration.

 And there does not seem to be an obvious conflict like the one that prompted the last appointment of a special counsel to handle Trump-related investigations.
-The Trump Justice Department named former FBI Director Robert Mueller as special counsel to lead the investigation into potential coordination between Russia and the Trump 2016 presidential campaign.
+The Trump Justice Department named former FBI Director Robert Mueller as special counsel to lead the investigation into potential coordination between Russia and the Trump 2016 presidential campaign, a nod to the inherent conflict of the department investigating the president who controls the executive branch.

+Smith grew up in upstate New York and graduated from Harvard Law School.
+He told The Associated Press in 2010 that he saw the role of a prosecutor as serving people like his parents and others he grew up with in the town of Clay.

+“They pay their taxes, follow the rules, and they expect their public officials to do the same,” he said then.

 Associated Press writers Jill Colvin, Colleen Long, Zeke Miller and Nomaan Merchant contributed to this report.